The Carbon Principles

 The Carbon Principles are a series of guidelines established by three leading Wall Street banks—Citigroup Inc., JP Morgan Chase, and Morgan Stanley—to assess the risks in financing electric power projects in terms of climate change.
-These principles call for "enhanced diligence" in evaluating electric power industry borrowers in terms of their use of energy efficiency; renewable and low-carbon distributed energy technologies; and conventional and advanced generating technologies.
+They were created to identify the factors associated with the funding of electric power and carbon projects.These principles call for "enhanced diligence" in evaluating electric power industry borrowers in terms of their use of energy efficiency; renewable and low-carbon distributed energy technologies; and conventional and advanced generating technologies.
 These guidelines were announced in February 2008 to address the increasing public concern over the plans to create over one hundred coal power plants in the United States.

+The principles were created for investors, companies, and regulators to view and analyze.
+The implementation of the Carbon Principles was groundbreaking because it was the first time banks, power companies, and environmental groups collaborated on a project of this magnitude.
+The principles were launched in February 2008 and adopted by JPMorgan Chase, Morgan Stanley, and Citi as a guide to navigate investment meetings.
+The three principles are: